mr-possible/my_portfolio/content/about.md

 +++
 ## Summary

 I am a passionate and detail-oriented Software Engineer from India.
 With a keen interest in ensuring software quality and delivering robust solutions, I bring a unique blend of technical skills and a quality-focused mindset.
-I am aiming for full-time roles in the United Kingdom, Northern Ireland and Europe regions, starting from January 2024.
+I am aiming for full-time roles in the United Kingdom, Northern Ireland and Europe regions, starting from February 2024.
 Please scroll down to know more 😀.

 ---

 ## Education 📚

-### 2023 - Exp 2024
+### 2023 - 2024

 **University:** Swansea University
 **Location:** Swansea, United Kingdom